wbez/ferris-ds/README.md

 Generally, you could base your increment type on the following list:

-- MAJOR version = CSS changes that visually break layouts where `design-system` is used on production
+- MAJOR version = CSS changes that visually break layouts where `ferris-ds` is used on production
 - MINOR version = CSS changes that have no visual effect on production
 - PATCH version = CSS changes that fix a previous bug introduced on production or in development